 In terms of feel, the Nectar has a classic memory foam feel where sleepers will really sink into the mattress.
 The Purple has a unique squishy, responsive gel feel that feels firm and supportive but pressure relieving at the same time.

 See the firmness and feel differences in the videos below.

-See how the slow-sinking Nectar might be best for side sleepers.
-Will it make the pressure melt away for you?
+See how the slow-sinking Nectar might be best for side sleepers in the video below.

-Between the two mattresses, I believe the Nectar is better with motion isolation.
-During my tests, I saw less disturbance.
-Also, I felt less of Marten’s movements when he rolled around on the other side of the bed.
+Between the two mattresses, I believe the Nectar is better with motion isolation because of how much memory foam it has.
+During the tests, there was less disturbance, and I also felt less of Marten’s movements when he rolled around on the other side of the bed.